narenkhatwani/narenkhatwani-resume/content/other/_index.md

 It’s been **11 years** I have been using professional gear for photography now.
 However, I want to talk about **how I was introduced to photography as a hobby?**

 When I was around **5 years old**, on **Rakshabandhan** that year, I was handed a **film camera** by my dad to click a picture of him and my aunt (dad’s sister).
-I still remember—it was the first time I ever held a camera in my hand and started clicking pictures with no regard to the film count.
+I still remember, it was the first time I ever held a camera in my hand and started clicking pictures with no regard to the film count.
 Within minutes the camera was grabbed from my hands and I was given a small talk on **how a film camera works!**

 Since then I always asked for the camera from my parents to click a few pictures whenever we traveled or attended any family events.
-This went on for a few years until my father **gifting me my first ever professional camera—a Canon 200D DSLR in 2017**—which I used for 5 years.
+This went on for a few years until my father **gifting me my first ever professional camera, a Canon 200D DSLR in 2017**, which I used for 5 years.
 I eventually moved to buying **Sony a7c** as my primary camera and **Fujifilm X-T30 II** as my secondary camera over the next few years.
-Since then photography has been one of the activities I do almost every day—attaching a picture that I took this week below.
+Since then photography has been one of the activities I do almost every day, attaching a picture that I took this week below.

 ---